BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
 Now that we have the firewall group.
 Let's go back into our Honeypot.
-We can do this by clicking on compute at the top left corner and then select your Honeypot under settings click on firewall and finally for the drop down you want to select the one that you created now ours was called Honeypot so I'll go and select that and click on update firewall group.
-Now our firewall has been created and implemented onto our Honeypot and again this firewall group makes it so we are the only ones that can access our Honeypot for the time being:  <br/>
+We can do this by clicking on 'Compute' at the top left corner and then select your Honeypot.
+Under 'Settings', click on 'Firewall'.
+Finally for the drop-down, you want to select the one that you created.
+Mine was called 'Honeypot' so I'll go and select that and click on 'Update Firewall Group'.
+Now our firewall has been created and implemented onto our Honeypot and again this firewall group makes it so we are the only ones that can access our Honeypot for the time being.:  <br/>
 <br />
 <img src="https://snipboard.io/AS6M7v.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />